WrestleMania 34: Undercard matches

 After defeating The Revival (Dash Wilder and Scott Dawson), Raw Tag Team Champions Cesaro and Sheamus said they had defeated every tag team on Raw and issued an open challenge to any tag team to face them at WrestleMania.
 On March 12, General Manager Kurt Angle scheduled a tag team battle royal with the winning team receiving a championship match at WrestleMania.
 Braun Strowman interjected himself into the match without a partner and won.
 The following week, Angle decided that Strowman would receive a Raw Tag Team Championship match at WrestleMania as long as he found a partner.
 Strowman said that he did not need a partner, but would have one.
 He defeated both Cesaro and Sheamus in singles matches, but did not reveal his partner prior to the event.

-Ronda Rousey and The Rock after embarrassing Stephanie McMahon and Triple H at WrestleMania 31, the genesis of their feud; Kurt Angle, whose involvement was set up at Survivor Series in November 2017, replaced The Rock in the feud.
+The Rock and Ronda Rousey after embarrassing Triple H and Stephanie McMahon at WrestleMania 31, the genesis of their feud; Kurt Angle, whose involvement was set up at Survivor Series in November 2017, replaced The Rock in the feud as Rock was unable to commit due to his acting schedule.

-At WrestleMania 31 in March 2015, then-UFC mixed martial artist Ronda Rousey appeared alongside The Rock and embarrassed The Authority (Triple H and his wife, Stephanie McMahon).
+At WrestleMania 31 in March 2015, then-Ultimate Fighting Championship (UFC) mixed martial artist Ronda Rousey appeared alongside The Rock and embarrassed The Authority (Triple H and his wife, Stephanie McMahon).
 She made some appearances over the next couple of years and was rumored to compete in the 2018 women's Royal Rumble match, however, Rousey denied that she would be at the event.
 Rousey eventually appeared at the end of the event, confirming that she had signed full-time with WWE.
 During the official contract signing at Elimination Chamber, her debut match was confirmed for WrestleMania 34.
 Raw General Manager Kurt Angle, whom Stephanie (now Raw Commissioner) previously had threatened to fire and whom Triple H had turned on at Survivor Series, then brought up the incident from WrestleMania 31 and warned Rousey that Triple H and Stephanie wanted revenge.
 Rousey threw Triple H through a table and was slapped by Stephanie before eventually signing her contract.
 The following night on Raw, Stephanie was forced to apologize.
 As she was leaving the ring, Triple H attacked Angle.
 The following week, Stephanie said Rousey could choose any Raw wrestler as her opponent at WrestleMania except the champion; she chose Stephanie.
 When Triple H objected, Angle pointed out that both Triple H and Stephanie had contracts as wrestlers and scheduled a mixed tag team match pitting Stephanie and Triple H against Rousey and himself.
 A Q&A session on the final Raw before WrestleMania ended with Stephanie putting Rousey through a table.